The heuristic function

 p <(minimum cost of taking one step)

 /(expected maximum path length).
 Assuming that you don’t expect the paths to be more than 1000 steps long, you can choose p = 1/1000.
+(Note that this slightly breaks “admissibility” of the heuristic but in games it almost never matters.)
 The result of this tie-breaking nudge is that A* explores far less of the map than previously:

 When there are obstacles of course it still has to explore to find a way around them, but note that after the obstacle is passed, A* explores very little: